The following information is a summary to help you get started in Canvas.

 Course Environment and Information

 There is typically no need to request an Academic Course site in Canvas.
-In Fall 2022, schools that used Blackboard in the past will be switched to Canvas.
 Faculty can check SIS to confirm where and when their course is being taught.

 For academic courses, student enrollments for your course are populated from SIS to Canvas.
 It can take up to 24 hours for new enrollments added in SIS to populate or drop from your Canvas site.
 You can not add students to your academic course, but you can add TAs and other roles.

 Adding a TA to your course site

 Even if you have added TAs to your course in SIS, they must be manually added to your Canvas course sites.

 Resource: Add the TA to your course.

 Course Availability to Students (i.e., Publishing)